johannacarolinep/basilandthyme/README.md

   3. Ensure that the `DEBUG` constant is set to `True` in the *settings.py* file of the project.

+  4. Before pushing the files to your repository, you need to correctly collect the static files of the repository to he `staticfiles` folder.
+In the terminal, run the commend `python3 manage.py collectstatic`.

-  4. Push the files to your repository with the following command:
+  5. Push the files to your repository with the following command:
   `git push`

-  5. Create a Heroku account if you don't already have one here [Heroku](https://dashboard.heroku.com).
+  6. Create a Heroku account if you don't already have one here [Heroku](https://dashboard.heroku.com).

-  6. Create a new Heroku application on the [Heroku Apps page](https://dashboard.heroku.com/apps), by clicking "New" in the upper right corner, and selecting "Create new app":
+  7. Create a new Heroku application on the [Heroku Apps page](https://dashboard.heroku.com/apps), by clicking "New" in the upper right corner, and selecting "Create new app":

     ![Heroku Apps - New](documentation/heroku-apps-new.png)

-  7. Name the app, choose a region, and click "Create app".
+  8. Name the app, choose a region, and click "Create app".
     ![Heroku New App - Create](documentation/heroku-apps-create.png)

-  8. Go to the Deploy tab:
+  9. Go to the Deploy tab:
     ![Heroku - Deploy Tab](documentation/heroku-deploy-tab.png)

-  9. In the "Deployment method" section, click on "GitHub - Connect to GitHub".
+  10. In the "Deployment method" section, click on "GitHub - Connect to GitHub".
 Search for your repository and connect your application.
     ![Heroku - Connect to GitHub](documentation/heroku-connect-github.png)

-  10. Next, go to the Settings tab:
+  11. Next, go to the Settings tab:
   ![Heroku - Settings tab](documentation/heroku-settings-tab.png)

-  11. Next, in the "Config Vars" section, click "Reveal Config Vars".
+  12. Next, in the "Config Vars" section, click "Reveal Config Vars".
 You will need to add 4 Config Vars
   ![Heroku - Reveal Config Vars button](documentation/heroku-reveal-config-vars.png)

 - Config Var number 1: